Kaligula0/FolderWatcher/README.md

 # FolderWatcher
-A PowerShell (Windows) script that watches folder for new files and archives them somewhere else.
+A PowerShell (Windows) script that watches folder for new files and archives (moves) them somewhere else.
+- Runs in console without user interaction, with predefined settings.
+- Can be set to start only while specified app is started (and stop when it stops), what makes this script 100% effortless for user – it starts/runs/stops in background.
+Instructions are embedded in file – they involve creating a new task in Scheduler which waits for the app to start/stop.

 # Why?
 Invented primarily for Gnucash but works for any type of files or directory.